 Thank you for your continued patronage of the JAL Group.

-As the safety of our customers and employees are of utmost importance, we ask for your understanding for any inconvenience this decision may cause.
+We ask for your kind understanding for any inconvenience this decision may cause.

 April 5, 2021